 Advantages which the hydrotherapy method provides

-The Halliwick concept can be usefull because of the following advantages:
+The Halliwick concept can be useful because of the following advantages:

 - Breath control.